Yes, certain UV rays can penetrate windows, but the extent depends on the glass type and UV wavelength.

 Understanding UV Radiation and Window Glass

 Ultraviolet (UV) radiation from the sun is divided into three types: UVA, UVB, and UVC.
 Each type behaves differently when it encounters materials like window glass.
-UVC rays are almost entirely absorbed by the Earth’s atmosphere and don’t reach ground level, so they’re not a concern indoors.
+UVC rays are almost entirely absorbed by the Earth’s atmosphere and do not normally reach ground level, so they are not a practical concern indoors from sunlight.
 The real question is about UVA and UVB rays.

 Standard window glass blocks most UVB rays, which are responsible for sunburns and play a significant role in skin cancer risk.
 However, UVA rays have longer wavelengths and can pass through regular glass much more easily.
+As the American Academy of Dermatology explains, UVA rays can pass through window glass while UVB rays are blocked.
 This means that even sitting behind a window can expose you to UVA radiation.

 The difference in how these rays interact with glass is crucial for health and safety.
-While UVB exposure through windows is minimal, UVA exposure can be significant enough to cause skin aging and contribute to skin damage over time.
-This distinction explains why you might tan or experience skin changes indoors near windows despite being shielded from direct sunlight.
+While UVB exposure through windows is minimal, UVA exposure can still be high enough to contribute to skin aging and other skin damage over time.
+This distinction explains why you may still experience tanning or gradual skin changes indoors near windows despite being shielded from most of the UVB that causes burning.

 Types of Glass and Their UV Blocking Capabilities